gastonstat/tester/README.md

-# tester
+# `"tester"`

-**tester** provides human readable functions to test characteristics of some common R objects.
+**tester** provides human readable functions to test characteristics of some common [R](http://www.r-project.org/) objects.
 The main purpose behind `tester` is to help you validate objects, especially for programming and developing purposes (e.g. creating R packages)

 ## Motivation